mandelsoft/kubelink/README.md

 the kubelink IP service is intended to use the IP 11 of the cluster's service IP range)

-This deployment provides an own DNS server serving the `kubelink.` domain (default for option `--mesh-domain`).
-Every cluster of the mesh that support the proliferation of service DNS entries is mapped to an own sub domain, according to its cluster name (name of the `KubeLink` object).
+This deployment provides an own (coredns) DNS server serving the `kubelink.` domain (default for option `--mesh-domain`).
+Every cluster of the mesh that supports the proliferation of service DNS entries is mapped to an own sub domain, according to its cluster name (name of the `KubeLink` object).
 Here the typical service structure is exposed (&lt;*service*>.&lt;*namespace*>`.svc.`...).